-Many people are familiar with Orion, the most noticeable of all constellations.
-The three stars of Orion’s Belt jump out at you midway between Orion’s two brightest stars, Betelgeuse and Rigel, which are two of the brightest stars in the sky.
-Once you find the Belt stars, you can also locate the Orion Nebula, otherwise known as M42, a stellar nursery where new stars are born.
+Orion the Hunter is the most noticeable of all constellations.
+The three stars of Orion’s Belt jump out at you as a short, straight row of medium-bright stars, midway between Orion’s two brightest stars, Betelgeuse and Rigel.
+Once you find the Belt stars, you can also locate the Orion Nebula, otherwise known as M42.
+When you look at it, you’re gazing toward a stellar nursery, a place where new stars are born.

 As a general rule, the higher the constellation Orion is in the sky, the easier it is to see the Orion Nebula.
-Orion is due south and highest in the sky around midnight in middle December.
-The stars return to the same place in the sky some 4 minutes earlier each night, or 2 hours earlier each month.
+From Northern Hemisphere locations, Orion is due south and highest in the sky around midnight in the middle of December.
+The stars return to the same place in the sky some four minutes earlier each night, or two hours earlier each month.
 So look for Orion to be highest up around 10 p.m. in mid-January and 8 p.m. in mid-February.

 Most nebulae – clouds of interstellar gas and dust – are difficult if not impossible to see with the unaided eye or even binoculars.
 But the Orion Nebula is in a class nearly all by itself.
 It’s visible to the unaided eye on a dark, moonless night.
 To me, it looks like a star encased in a globe of luminescent fog.
-The dark-sky aficionado Stephen James O’Meara described it as:
+The star-gazing aficionado Stephen James O’Meara described it as:

 … angel’s breath against a frosted sky.

 According to modern astronomers, the Orion Nebula is an enormous cloud of gas and dust, one of many in our Milky Way galaxy.
 It lies roughly 1,300 light-years from Earth.

 But most of the stars in this emerging cluster are veiled behind the Orion Nebula itself, the great stellar nursery in Orion’s Sword.

-Orion Nebula’s position is Right Ascension: 5h 35.4m; Declination: 5o 27′ south
+The Orion Nebula’s position is Right Ascension: 5h 35m; Declination: 5 degrees 23′ south.